 Synopsis: In this British TV movie, Daniel Craig stars as a British professor who travels to Russia and investigates mysterious incidents surrounding the life and death of Joseph Stalin.
 He encounters two librarians at the Russia State Library early in the film, and two clerks at a Community Party headquarters/archives in a later scene.

 Role Call: Elena Butenko as Older Librarian, Kseniya Entelis as Yelena, Tatjena Lukashenkova as Clerk — all Information Providers (female) ; Juris Strenga as Tsarev — Information Provider (male)

 Details: Dir.
 Harmon Jones.
 Perf.
 Monty Woolley, Thelma Ritter, Marilyn Monroe.
 20th Century Fox, 1951.

-Synopsis: In this comedy, older white man John Hodges (Monty Woolley) is forced to retire from Acme Printing at age 65.
+Synopsis: In this comedy, John Hodges (Monty Woolley) is forced to retire from Acme Printing at age 65.
 He then impersonates the president of the parent corporation in order to change the policy, and complications ensue.
-In the short library scene, an enthusiastic young white female librarian helps Hodges find the name of the company president.
+In the short library scene, a librarian helps Hodges find the name of the company president.

 Role Call: Carol Savage as Librarian—Information Provider (female)